martgonz/vacation-ideas/README.md

 ## Known Bugs

-I have had some difficulty with the carousel function on the index.html page.
-This may not load properly at times.
-Also lining up the images on the profile has been difficult this could be due to conflict between Bootstrap and my CSS styling.
+I have had some difficulty with my coding, I have tried to simplify the code in order to make it work and I'm not getting the results I wish to have for the users experience.
+I am not able to color the entire background, I have tried moving my containers but that created a mess.

 ## Support and contact details

-Should you have any problems feel free to contact me with questions, ideas or concerns at suerte.0125@gmail.com.
+Should you have any problems feel free to contact me with questions, ideas or concerns.
 I encourage you to make a contribution to the code.

 ## Technologies Used

 This project uses HTML, CSS and Bootstrap with some elements copied from Bootstrap on W3 Schools website.
 Most of my references were from Google and W3 Schools.
+This also used Java and JS Query my references include Epicodus, previous projects and Mozilla Developer.

 ### License